dirien/quick-bites/flux-health/README.md

     name: quick-bites
 ```

-Now combine this with health assessment, and we have a perfect way to ensusre that the current Kusomization will be
+Now combine this with health assessment, and we have a perfect way to ensure that the current `Kustomization` will be
-appliend when all the dependencies are healthy.
+applied when all the dependencies are healthy.

 ## Demo

+### Installation

-For this little demo, we will create a kind cluster and install the Flux via the Helm chart:
+For this demo, we will create a `kind` cluster and install `FluxCD` via the Helm chart:

 ```bash
 kind create cluster --name flux-health